LaudateCorpus1/authentication_proof/README.md

-Steps to take for simple web app authentication (with Google):
+Steps to take for simple web app authentication (with PassportJS):

 1. Set up template files